hegyessy/days/README.md

-# days
+# Daaays
-Days passed in the year
+A stupid simple site showing the progress of days for the current year.